kaikyMoura/KaikyMoura/README.md

 # <h1 align="center">About me:</h1>

 ### Hello!
-My name is Kaiky, I'm a Web Developer and this is a little about me. 👋
+My name is Kaiky, I'm a Fullstack developer and this is a little about me and my projects. 👋

 - I am 21 🙂
 - I have a technologist degree in Systems Analysis and Development from Faculdade Senac Pernambuco.